Slavianski Bazaar in Vitebsk: The contest

-During the festival, a contest for the young singers is held.
+During the festival, two international competitions are held: for the adult singers and for the young singers (since 2003).
 It has two stages, each held on a separate day.
 On the first day, the contestants should perform the song in a national language of the country the contestant represents.
 All vocals are sung live using backing track.
 On the second day, the contestants perform the song written by a composer from any Slavic country in any of the Slavic languages.
-On this stage all vocals must be sung live with the National Concert Orchestra of Belarus.